bigfang/horn/README.md

 # Horn

-**A weird Flask scaffolding tool, writen in Elixir**
+*A weird Flask scaffolding tool, writen in Elixir*

 ## Prerequisites
-`horn` implemented in elixir language, so you should install elixir first
+`horn` implemented in elixir language, so you should install elixir first:

 ```bash
 $ brew install elixir